8 Ways to Lower Estrogen Levels Naturally & Effectively

 They work either by blocking estrogen from binding the receptors or by acting as aromatase enzyme inhibitors and thus reducing the peripheral conversion from testosterone to estrogen.

-White button mushrooms are good example of food that do both24, olive oil and oysters can inhibit the aromatase enzyme25,26, citrus fruits contain narignening and apigening which naturally block estrogen and aromatase27, the ellagitannin-derived compounds in pomegranates can block estrogen receptor binding28, and dark pigmented berries have calcium-D-glucarate which binds estrogen from the gut and helps the body remove it29.
+White button mushrooms are a good example of food that does both24, olive oil and oysters can inhibit the aromatase enzyme25,26, citrus fruits contain naringenin and apigenin which naturally block estrogen and aromatase27, the ellagitannin-derived compounds in pomegranates can block estrogen receptor binding28, and dark pigmented berries have calcium-D-glucarate which binds estrogen from the gut and helps the body remove it29.